ai-forever/augmentex/README.md

 | PC keyboard |      ✅     |      ❌     |
 | Mobile kb   |      ❌     |      ❌     |

+In the future, it is planned to scale the functionality to new languages and various input sources.

 ## Usage
 🖇️ Augmentex allows you to operate on two levels of granularity when it comes to text corruption and offers you sets of specific methods suited for particular level: